MarcoOesterlin/Dank.js/README.md

 ## Development
 *  From Project Root (/Dank.js/dank.js), execute command "npm install" with any terminal.
 The command will install missing dependencies.
 *  If success, execute command "npm start" with any terminal.
-The command will
+The command will start development server.